The application deadline is January 15, 2023, 11:59 p.m. Eastern

 Our master’s degree program is based on a cohort model that emphasizes a strong learning community with diverse representation, strong academics, and high community engagement.

-Students interested in joining the field of speech language pathology are expected to:
+Students interested in joining the UO Communication Disorders and Sciences Master’s Program are expected to:

 - provide letters of recommendation